Ecommerce Microservices Architecture: Best Guide 2025

 4 Major Reasons For Migrating To Microservices And Headless Commerce

-Headless ecommerce refers to separating an e-commerce solution’s front-end and back-end.
+Headless ecommerce refers to separating an ecommerce solution’s front-end and back-end.
 In another sense, the back-end is entirely separate from the front-end, allowing multiple front-end technologies to communicate with a single back-end through integration.

 Microservices are software architecture in which large applications are up of short, self-contained services.
 This software development method encourages modularity and scalability while allowing for frequent deployments.